 Dogs of any breed, shape, or size can potentially be a service dog, provided they are healthy, have a stable temperament, and can be trained to do the necessary work.
 Many nontraditional breeds — shelter dogs and bully breeds included — make amazing service dogs.

-6. Service dogs know if people are carrying drugs.
+6. Do service dogs know if people are carrying drugs?

-Guilty conscience?
-Fear not.
 Can a service dog smell drugs?
 Probably.
-Will it bark and blow your cover?
+Will they bark and blow your cover?
 Not likely.
 Service dogs and detection dogs are trained to respond to completely different things.
 The only person a service dog focuses on is their handler.

-7. It’s okay to pet a service dog (if the handler isn’t looking).
+7. Is it okay to pet a service dog (if the handler isn’t looking)?

-8. People with service dogs want to chat.
+8. Do people with service dogs want to chat?

 No offense, but no, they don’t.
-They usually just want to, say, get milk and go home rather than indulge a stranger’s curiosity.
+They usually just want to, say, get milk at the grocery store and go home rather than indulge a stranger’s curiosity.
 Just because they have a service dog doesn’t mean they want to share their life story.
-The next time you see a service dog team out and about, ignore the dog and go about your business — allowing them to go about their business too.
+The next time you see a service dog team out and about, ignore the dog and go about your business — allowing them to go about their business, too.

-9. Businesses can require people with service dogs to prove they need them.
+9. Can businesses require people with service dogs to prove they need them?

-According to the federal Americans with Disabilities Act, staff may ask two questions: First, is the dog a service animal who is required because of a disability?
+According to the federal Americans with Disabilities Act (ADA), staff may ask two questions: First, is the dog a service animal who is required because of a disability?
 Second, what work or task has the dog been trained to perform?
 That’s it.
-They cannot ask about the person’s disability; require medical documentation, a special identification card, or training documentation; or ask that the dog demonstrate the work or task.
+They cannot ask about the person’s disability, require medical documentation, a special identification card or training documentation, or ask that the dog demonstrate the work or task.
 On the flip side, if a dog acts aggressively or has an accident, a business can ask that the dog be taken off the premises.